umair-khokhar/cs/algorithms.md

 ### DFS vs BFS
 Since BFS stores all the nodes in the memory for deeper solutions it might not be ideal as it will end up using more memory.

+## Recursion
+### Tail recursion
+Tail recursion is a recursion where the recursive call is the final instruction in the recursion function.
+And there should be only one recursive call in the function.